-- Non-quantitative response 1: No specification of macroeconomic variables, the magnitude of their influence, or strategies for managing them. - Non-quantitative response 2: The variables, the magnitude of their influence and the strategies are given in general terms but without detailed specification.
-Typical explanations are "the gross margin has been negatively affected by exchange rate fluctuations" or "favorable interest rates have influenced the net income positively". - Quantitative response 1: The disclosure of some, but not all, information about the most significant macroeconomic variables, the magnitude of their influence, and the appropriate strategies for managing these variables.
+- Quantitative response 1: The disclosure of some, but not all, information about the most significant macroeconomic variables, the magnitude of their influence, and the appropriate strategies for managing these variables.
 This sort of response is a step in the right direction.
 However, if only one coefficient is given, then the variable should be estimated by taking into account its relationship to other relevant variables that are not given.
 Moreover, if there is more than one relevant (unreported) variable, then the information provided under this alternative is insufficient as a basis for filtering out the noise of historical profits and assessing the true performance prospects of the company. - Quantitative response 2: The most satisfactory response is a complete specification of significant macroeconomic variables, the sensitivity coefficients for these variables estimated using a multivariate framework, and the strategies for managing fluctuations in these variables in the past and in the future.
-This type of information release is congruent with the information output of a MUST analysis.
+This type of information release is congruent with the information output of a MUST analysis.14

-6.3.
-Explanatory variables
+6.3 Explanatory variables